Find Grad Schools

 13 Yearly Graduations

 The 8th most popular school in the country for animal science majors who are seeking their master's degree is University of Florida.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
 During the most recent year for which we have data, 13 people received their master's degree in animal science from UF.
-Around 47% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+About 91% of this group were women, and 45% were students from an underrepresented racial-ethnic group.

 #8